 The Pathology Division works in cooperation with procurement agencies to facilitate organ and tissue donation in cases where the death falls under the jurisdiction of the coroner.

-Trend downward; 2010 is a reflection of inability to track numbers due to lack of in-house procurement associated with remodeling of the tissue suite.
+Drop in number for 2010 is a reflection of inability to track numbers due to lack of in-house procurement associated with remodeling of the tissue suite.

 MANNER OF DEATH